 fast in their thinking and talking.
 They tend to have their own answers well constructed from mental reasoning and are fixed in the way they want to handle their vision care.
 These persons will more than likely follow conventional vision care desiring maximum visual acuity and will not have time to talk about options like ́not-so-obvious ́, except perhaps corrective surgery, because they have read about it.
 From my experience, it is best to treat these patients in the normal way with full minus prescriptions.

 However, I examine the subtle levels of binocular vision.
-I demonstrate these breakdowns of binocularity with the full minus lenses in place to the patient to illustrate that there is more to vision than just visual acuity, diopters and sharp eye sight.
-This is a preparation for when the logical thinker one day in the future shifts their perceptual attitude to level of the fitness thinker.
+I demonstrate these breakdowns of binocularity with the full minus lenses in place to the patient to illustrate that there is more to vision than just visual acuity, diopters and sharp eyesight.
+This is a preparation for when the logical thinker one day in the future shifts their perceptual attitude to the level of the fitness thinker.

 ii) Fitness thinker